WebFiori/docs/routing.md

 Once the request reaches the file `index.php`, initialization process of the application will start.
 After the initialization is completed without any errors, the final stage is to route the request to its final destination.

+> <b>Note:</b> [`mod_rewrite`](https://httpd.apache.org/docs/2.4/mod/mod_rewrite.html) must be enabled on Apache to use Re-Write Rules.
+For IIS, [URL ReWrite](https://www.iis.net/downloads/microsoft/url-rewrite) must be installed.

 The routing process is completed by the class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router).
 The whole magic of routing is completed by sending the requested URL as a parameter to the method [`Router::route()`](https://webfiori.com/docs/webfiori/framework/router/Router#route).
 If a resource was found at which the given URL is pointing to, the request will be sent to it.
 If no route is found, a 404 error is generated.

 ## The Class `Router`

 The class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router) is one of the core framework classes.
-The main aim of this class is to direct client request to the correct resource.
-In addition to that, this class is used to create routes to different resources.
+The main aim of this class is to create routes to resources and direct client request to them.

-A resource can be simply a file such as a text file, an image or web page or a complex report that was generated dynamically by gathering data and representing it in a good looking way.
+A resource can be a file such as a text file, an image or web page or a complex report that was generated dynamically by gathering data and representing it in a good looking way.

-Most of the time, this class will be used to create routes but it can be used to perform other tasks as well.
 In general, there are 4 types of routes that can be created using this class:
 * Page Route.
 * API Route.
 * Closure Route.